Bernoulli honeywords: Integration with Amnesia

 The second subtlety in the Amnesia analysis is that once the \breachingAttacker decides to access an account using one of the passwords \loginPassword that remained marked through the \nmbrLoginsSeen logins, it can do so many times---these logins are indexed $\nmbrLoginsSeen+1, \ldots, \nmbrLoginsTotal$ below---in an attempt to ensure that the \textit{next} most-likely password \userPassword, from the \breachingAttacker's perspective, remains marked after login \nmbrLoginsTotal.
 If the \breachingAttacker succeeds and if \userPassword is in fact the user-chosen password, then the user entering it will not trigger an alarm.
 Amnesia therefore additionally requires accounts to be monitored for an unusually high frequency of \textit{successful} logins, e.g., triggering a second-factor or backup authentication challenge if that frequency becomes abnormally large.

 Characterizing the effects of \nmbrLoginsSeen and \nmbrLoginsTotal on \breachingAttacker detection is challenging.
 In the Amnesia paper~\cite{wang2021:amnesia}, the authors resorted to probabilistic model-checking to analyze these effects and, indeed, did not quantify a true-detection rate for their design.
 In contrast, our design below supports the first closed-form (albeit approximate) solution for the impact of \nmbrLoginsSeen and \nmbrLoginsTotal on its true-detection probability.
-We use this solution to clarify the importance of these parameters to the design.
+We use this solution to show the influence of these parameters on the design.